 The Architecture of Koldinghus

-Experience the encounter of new and old as one of our guides shows you around the castle’s architectural gem, the Ruin Hall.
-On this guided tour you will hear the story about the Ruin Hall’s transformation from burnt-out ruin to architectural masterpiece.
+Experience the encounter of new and old as one of our guides introduces you to the castle’s architectural highlight, the Ruin Hall.
+Here you can hear the story of the Ruin Hall’s transformation from burnt-out ruin to architectural masterpiece.